 Koh Chiew Heong is a senior reporter with Sin Chew Daily in Kuala Lumpur and she covers controversy, politics and social issues.
 She is a reporter, columnist and regular video presenter on issues of the day.
 During the AJF she wants to understand how academics and politicians from Singapore view the upcoming general election in Malaysia.

-Sharmilla Ganesan is a chief reporter of The Star in Kuala Lumpur.
+Sharmilla Ganesan is a former chief reporter of The Star in Kuala Lumpur.
 Cutting her teeth in journalism, she covered everything from fashion and food to education, environment and gender issues.
 Along the way she developed a passion for arts and culture, and believes there is a need to encourage and develop culture journalism in Southeast Asia.
 That will be her AJF project, with a special focus on the arts, literature and film.

 Bolor Zaankhuu is a producer and journalist with Eagle Broadcasting in Ulaanbaatar and the first Mongolian participant in the Asia Journalism Fellowship.
 She was editor-in-chief of Cosmopolitan magazine’s Mongolia edition before deciding to challenge herself with a switch to covering serious socio-economic issues as a TV journalist.
 While in Singapore she wants to find out how tripartism – which brings together government, employers and unions – can work for the economy.

 Girish Giri started out in print but is now a correspondent with Setopati Sanchar, an online newspaper in Katmandu.
 He made his mark covering social issues and rural communities, and found time to make documentary films and publish a well-received book on his hometown of Birgunj, in southern Nepal.
 He wants to research the ways in which multi-religious, multi-racial Singapore maintains harmony.